mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 The message `login-button` doesn’t have a *value*, but has 2 *attributes* defined: `label` and `accesskey`.
 There are a few things to highlight in this FTL fragment:
 * Attribute definitions must be indented and start with a period.
 * There is an equal sign following the message identifier, even if there is no value (i.e. the value is *Null*).
-* All attributes of public messages found in the reference language – typically `en-US` – must be present in the localization.
+* All attributes of messages found in the reference language – typically `en-US` – must be present in the localization.
 This will be enforced by tools like compare-locales, which will warn on missing or obsolete (only available in the localization) attributes.

 ```PROPERTIES
 instructions-link = Log out